Are you 18 or older?

-Cannabis falls under the category of what is known as C3 plants, which essentially means that it’s capable of absorbing CO2 needed for photosynthesis even when it’s exposed to light.
+Cannabis falls under the category of what is known as C3 plants, which essentially means that it’s capable of absorbing CO2.
+Cannabis plants need CO2 for photosynthesis even when they’re exposed to light.

 Also, because autoflowering plants have a brief vegetative stage, sufficient light is very much needed if you want your plants to thrive and develop properly.

-To keep your plants capable of accessing all the nutrients required for their proper development, you need to keep a suitable pH value of the soil.
+To keep your plants capable of accessing all the nutrients required for their proper development, you must keep a suitable pH value in the soil.

 Various problems and nutrient deficiencies can occur if the pH value is too high, but also if it’s too low.

 Autoflowering cannabis strains prefer a pH value between 6.0 and 6.5, and keeping track with a pH tester throughout their development is essential.